dang-kevin/Reproduce-Lactate-Load/STUDY_REVIEW.md

 ### Power calculations (if present)

-If a power calculation is present, describe the approach and the assumptions made.
+There is no power calculation present.

 ### Evaluation measures

-e.g. p-value, effect sizes, statistical tests, performance measures like area under the receiver operator characteristic curve, etc.
+The study used p-value and area under the receiver operator characteristic curve as the two main evaluation measures.

 ### Sensitivity Analyses

-Describe any additional sensitivity analyses performed in the study.

 The authors test whether taking more lactate measurements can improve the accuracy of normalized lactate load in predicting mortality.
-This is the case for non-sepsis patients, but not for sepsis patients.
+The sensitivity analysis found that this is true for non-sepsis patients, but not for sepsis patients.